Ebube-Ochemba/alx-system_engineering-devops/0x17-web_stack_debugging_3/README.md

   - search for the line number(s) containing the typo: `grep -n "phpp" <PATH>`
   - open the file and make the necessary correction. (from `.phpp` to `.php`)
 - write puppet manifest to fix the typo error: [`0-strace_is_your_friend.pp`](https://github.com/Ebube-Ochemba/alx-system_engineering-devops/tree/master/0x17-web_stack_debugging_3/0-strace_is_your_friend.pp)

+Here's a video I watched, that's on how strace can be used to debug an applications.
+[YouTube](https://youtu.be/mBfurelWwPQ?si=bWtkFv3_RUKyqKwe)

 ## Files